 Opening the restaurant in Fenway, a neighborhood that is so rich in history yet so ripe with growth and an area that Tiffani has contributed to so greatly since opening Sweet Cheeks, gives Tiger Mama all the more meaning to Tiffani.
 From a chef who pours her heart and soul into each project, Tiger Mama sets a new benchmark, both for Tiffani’s career and Boston’s dining culture.
 In its April 19, 2016 review The Boston Globe agreed, calling Tiger Mama “a spectacular restaurant” with dishes that you’ll “take to the grave” and hospitality that “feels generous and natural.”

-On August 16, 2018, Tiffani opened her third restaurant – an adult snack bar called Fool’s Errand.
-With an irreverent menu and an intimate, standing-room only experience, Fool’s Errand will neighbor Sweet Cheeks Q and Tiger Mama on Boylston Street in Boston’s Fenway.
+In August 2018, Tiffani opened her third restaurant – an adult snack bar called Fool’s Errand.
+With an irreverent menu and an intimate, standing-room only experience, Fool’s Errand neighbors Sweet Cheeks Q and Tiger Mama on Boylston Street in Boston’s Fenway.
 The snack forward menu works with top quality, luxurious ingredients to deliver irreverent bites.
+Guests can enjoy Hand Sliced Benton Ham, Warm Raclette Cheese, Lays & Caviar “Pies,” Crispy Potato Mille Feuille, and Chilled Mussels with Fennel & Burnt Lemon amongst other items.
 Classic American cocktails, done beautifully and with care, join a rotating list of internationally sourced wines and aperitifs.
+This summer (2019), Tiffani will open her fourth restaurant, Orfano, an Italian concept also located in the Fenway.

 Marking her many culinary achievements, in 2018 the James Beard Foundation nominated Tiffani as Best Chef: Northeast and Boston magazine awarded her “Best Chef: General Excellence” in its 2016 “Best of Boston” issue.
 In November 2016, the Boston Business Journal named Tiffani to its 2016 Power 50 list, “The Game Changers,” celebrating individuals from Boston’s multiple industries and professions who are making a difference in their business communities.